 - The US Bureau of Labor Statistics predicts this occupation will grow faster than the average for all occupations through 2022.

-- The median annual salary of a carpenter was $39,940 in 2012 (US, BLS).
+- The median annual salary of a computer and information systems manager was $120,950 in 2012 (US, BLS).

 How to Get More Information: